dhiway/cord/docs/sdk/native-contract.md

 The contract-to-native map is design coverage only, never a compatibility facade.
 It classifies 2,780 source-semantic design entries; 14 adopted semantic bindings are exact M5 bindings and the remaining entries record intentional changes, retirements, or non-applicable source semantics.
-Executable coverage is reported separately as 138 distinct Rust and TypeScript route cases.
+Executable coverage is reported separately as 136 distinct Rust and TypeScript route cases.
 Retired and not-applicable source symbols stay explicit in the census, but no legacy client, contract facade, backward-compatibility layer, or data-migration path is shipped.
 This is a new network.

+`generated/orbis-descriptor.json` is an evidence-bound snapshot, not an active route-admission surface.
+It can retain retired provider method names until the current spec-33 metadata record is reconciled with the spec-29 frozen SDK manifests and the full descriptor/evidence set is regenerated;
+the full generator rejects that mismatch instead of silently rewriting the evidence snapshot.

 The P5 ratification envelope binds the matrix, coverage map, native semantic vectors, descriptor, host schema, and existing policy contracts.
 It is intentionally unsigned and the candidate genesis